Expand the section navigation mobile menu

 Since 1980, more than 40 publications in international, scientific journals have resulted from research conducted in the University Preserves.
 Almost all of these publications have been coauthored with Oakland University students, many of whom have been undergraduates.
 These publications have ranged from studies of oak forest succession and investigations of fresh water invertebrates to research on the behavior of social insects.

-You may be wondering why your favorite trail is STILL underwater.
+You may be wondering why your favorite trail on campus is underwater.
 Beaver (Anishinaabemowin name Amik) have returned to the OU Biological Preserve, and are busy constructing a dam nearby!
 OU faculty from both the Biological Sciences and English departments, with assistance from the Native American Advisory Committee, are hard at work to understand the needs of the beaver, and are in active discussions with various departments on campus to come up with a solution that best serves the beaver and greater OU community.
-Please keep returning to this page as we will be sharing more information periodically.
-In the meantime, please enjoy a video of our campus beaver and photos of other wildlife on the preserve.
+Please keep returning to this page as we will be periodically sharing more information.
+In the meantime, please enjoy videos of our campus beavers and photos of other wildlife on the preserve

 Eastern Biological Preserve locationWestern Biological Preserve location